By Craig Neil

 Phone: 0131 624 6200

-Website: The Scottish National Gallery of Modern Art
+Out About Scotland visitor guide: The Scottish National Gallery of Modern Art

 While the Scottish National Gallery and Scottish National Portrait Gallery are easily accessible from the city centre, the Scottish National Gallery of Modern Art is located slightly further afield to the west of Dean Village.

-The journey to the gallery is well worth it though, as not only is it spread out across two fascinating early 19th century buildings but the landscaped grounds are full of artworks that can be enjoyed in addition to the ones housed inside the main buildings.
+The journey to the gallery is well worth it as not only is it spread out across two fascinating early 19th century buildings but the landscaped grounds are full of artworks that can be enjoyed in addition to the ones housed inside the main buildings.

-The primary purpose of this gallery is to showcase the Scottish national collection of contemporary art dating from the early 20th century to the present day, and the vast collection covers all forms of media across 6000 pieces, from paintings and video to sculpture.
+The primary purpose of the gallery is to showcase the Scottish national collection of contemporary art dating from the early 20th century to the present day and the collection covers all forms of media across 6,000 pieces, from paintings and video to sculpture.